What is a landslide? Types, causes, effects & prevention

 Landslide prevention techniques

-The easiest way to prevent a landslide is to avoid building in areas that are – or might become – prone to landslides.
-However this is not always an option; unique assessments are often used to show the conditions for a landslide exist.
-In such cases, there are measures that can be taken to reduce the potential for a landslide to occur, such as steep slope reinforcement, installing structures using pile foundations and checking surface drainage.
+The easiest way to prevent a landslide is to avoid building in areas that are or might become prone to landslides.
+However, when this is not always an option, unique assessments are often used to show the conditions for a landslide exist.
+In such cases, preventative measures can be taken to reduce the potential for a landslide to occur, such as steep slope reinforcement, installing structures using pile foundations, and checking surface drainage.

 Surface drainage

 Surface drainage can be installed to reroute surface water away from a slope, thus reducing the likelihood of a landslide.
-In high rainfall areas, erosion protection via surface drainage – both at the toe and on the surface – can be very effective, positively impacting the maintenance of the angle of the slope.
+In high rainfall areas, erosion protection via surface drainage – both at the slope’s toe and on the surface – can be highly effective.
+This helps to positively impact the maintenance of the angle of the slope.
 An alternative option is almost the opposite of this, where removing material from the top of the slope or adding a toe berm can reduce the effective slope angle and loading, thus reducing the risk of a landslide and increasing safety.

 Construction of safe steep slopes

 Sometimes it is desirable to construct earth slopes or embankments with steep faces.
 Steep slopes reduce land take and are lower in cost than constructing vertical retaining walls.
-The steep slope can be made stable and prevent landslides by the inclusion of soil reinforcement in the form of high strength geogrids.
-Tensar have developed systems for the design and construction of reinforced soil slopes up to 70° face angle: TensarTech Natural Green and TensarTech GreenSlope.
+The steep slope can be made stable and prevent landslides by the inclusion of soil reinforcement in the form of high-strength geogrids, such as the Tensar Basetex.
+Tensar has developed systems for the design and construction of reinforced soil slopes up to 70° face angle: TensarTech Natural Green and TensarTech GreenSlope.

 Ultimately, the only way to increase the strength and stability of slopes prone to landslides is by major engineering works.
 Several options are available including soil nailing and earth retaining structures.